aedart/athenaeum/docs/archive/current/events/README.md

 description: About the Events Package
 ---

-# Registration of Listeners and Subscribers
+# Register Listeners and Subscribers

 The Athenaeum Events package offers way to register [Event Listeners](https://laravel.com/docs/6.x/events#registering-events-and-listeners) and [Subscribers](https://laravel.com/docs/6.x/events#event-subscribers) via configuration.

 It serves as an alternative registration method than that provided by [Laravel](https://laravel.com).

-## Example:

 ```php
 <?php